jnehmeh87/ProjectFour/README.md

 ### Deployment

-This project was deployed using Code Institute's mock terminal for Heroku.
+This project was deployed using Heroku.
 - Steps for deployment:
     - Fork or clone this repository
     - Create a new Heroku app